Symptoms of acute lymphoblastic leukaemia

 Having various infections one after the other, caused by a lack of healthy white blood cells.

 Unusual bleeding, because of too few platelets.
 This may include bruising without any obvious cause, heavy periods in women, bleeding gums and frequent nosebleeds.

 I’d got a lot of bruising all over my body and my skin was really pale.
 When I started walking even short distances and felt out of breath, I realised something must be wrong and went to my GP.

-Occasionally, a person will not have any of these symptoms and the leukaemia is discovered during a routine blood test.
+Occasionally, leukaemia is discovered during a routine blood test before symptoms develop.